 At the last count on 16th December 2016, 181 clinical cases compatible with the diagnosis of atypical myopathy have been communicated to Liege University and to the RESPE in 2016.
 These cases were recorded in Belgium (38 cases) and France (120 cases) Great-Britain (3 cases), Switzerland (6 cases), Germany (13 cases), and The Netherlands (1 case).
 2015 was much worse in the UK for this condition whilst 2016 was not so bad because the conditions were less favourable for the sycamore seeds to be distributed.

-We have had 3 cases at Deben Valley Equine over the last few years.
-2 of these are dead.
+We have had three cases at Deben Valley Equine over the last few years, two of these are dead.